bluescan/tacentview/README.md

 ![EXR Loading](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_EXR.png)

-Some formats store multiple images inside a single file.
-A dds for example may be a cubemap with 6 sides or a BC compressed image with mipmaps.
-The property-editor window allows you to display which image/part you see.
+Other formats store multiple images inside a single file.
+A dds may be a cubemap with 6 sides or a BC compressed image with mipmaps.
+A tiff may also include multiple 'pages'.
+Webp and png/apng files may be animated.
+For these formats the property-editor window allows you to display which frame you see.
 The hypercube below (courtesy [Jason Hise](https://blog.wikimedia.org/2016/09/22/math-gifs/) under CC0) shows the options and play controls for a multi-frame animated gif.

 ![AnimGif](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Anim.png)